How to Chain in Crochet for Beginners (ch)

 2. Yarn Over

-In Step 2, you will loop the yarn over the hook which is called a Yarn Over (abbreviation – yo)
+Next, you will loop the yarn over the hook which is called a Yarn Over (abbreviation – yo).

 Hold the working yarn (long end) with your left hand by looping it over the index finger, under the next two fingers and over the pinky (see photo above).
 This gives you more control over the tension of the yarn.